 I’m exploring how this question plays out in the “other Oregons” in two stages.
 We’ve just returned from a weekend of research in the Columbia Gorge AVA, to see one example of Oregon beyond Pinot Noir, and we plan to visit Southern Oregon later in the year for a different take on the situation.

 The Columbia Gorge AVA, established in 2004, is a beautiful region with many excellent wines, but it is sort of trapped between two worlds.
-It starts near the town of Hood River, about an hour east of Portland on Interstate 84, and extends past The Dalles.
+It starts near the town of Hood River, about an hour east of Portland on Interstate 84, and extends up to The Dalles.
 The AVA runs along both sides of the Columbia River, embracing vineyards and wineries on both the Washington and Oregon shores.
 Is it a Washington AVA or an Oregon AVA?
 Both, I think, but that’s part of the “two worlds” confusion.

 The western end of the AVA is very much classic Oregon on both sides of the river.
 Like the Willamette Valley, the climate is rainy (36 inches a year on average, but as much as 50 inches at the famous Celilo Vineyard) and cooler climate grapes like Pinot Noir, Chardonnay, Riesling and Gewurztraminer do well here.
 The Chardonnays and Pinots we tasted at Phelps Creek Vineyards were distinctly and intentionally Burgundian in style, for example, and Rich Cushman’s Rieslings at Viento Wines are works of the Riesling-maker’s art.
 Nice wines!